-I specialize in acting while also engaging in various "behind the scenes" aspects of theatre, including directing, writing, facilitation, and practice-based transdisciplinary research.
+I specialize in acting while also engaging in various "behind the scenes" aspects of theatre, including producing, directing, writing, facilitation, and practice-based transdisciplinary research.

 Performing since age five, I've been lucky to experience a variety of genres, play a wide range of characters in established pieces, and originate roles in many new works.
 I've explored possibilities in realism as well as other stylized approaches, from silent movement-based work to campy drag musicals.
 My background includes growing up acting in the driftless area of rural WI, training as an Acting Specialist at UW-Madison, and working in Chicago for 15 years in storefront theatre and independent film, before happily relocating back to WI.